Transcript of: Should I be opening my knees for lotus?

 Alright, this month’s question comes from Alexis Tressler.

-One of the main resources I have, is a whole lotus workshop on my website.
+One of the main resources I have is a whole lotus workshop on my website.
 You can go to it, you can buy it.
 It’s downloads.
 You can stream; you can watch those videos.
-Not only do I describe all of the anatomy in and around the knee, how to open the hips for lotus and what good technique looks like, but I take you through a class of my favorite preparations that open the hips for lotus, if we’re talking about that one specifically.
+Not only do I describe all of the anatomy in and around the knee, how to open the hips for lotus, and what good technique looks like, but I take you through a class of my favorite preparations that open the hips for lotus, if we’re talking about that one specifically.
+Other than that, there are loads of articles that are free on my website as well, just type in knee or type in lotus and you’re going to find those resources very easily.

 Alright, I hope that answered your question.
 Anybody else, if you’ve got questions, once again, go to yoganatomy.com/myquestion.